 We can use the relational base of our practice to aim and amplify this essential, difficult and heart opening work.

 We commit to:

 - Support ongoing racial awareness training for all of our teachers and facilitators.
-This would include integrating the Awakening White Awareness curriculum of the Insight Dialogue Beloved Community into relevant offerings from the Insight Dialogue teaching community.
+This would include integrating the curriculum of the Awakening White Awareness Cohort into relevant offerings from the Insight Dialogue teaching community.
 (This curriculum engages white-identified Insight Dialogue practitioners in the contemplation of racial injustice and antiracism.)

 - Direct teacher resources and dana to facilitate BIPOC practice opportunities in non-white spaces and to support BIPOC engagement as Insight Dialogue facilitators and teachers.